 How does it work?

 After you establish yourself as a Cirrus Medical Network physician, your profile will be listed for potential patients to review.
-Once a prospective patient chooses you as their PCP, you will be notified by email.
+Once a prospective patient chooses you as their physician, you will be notified by email and/or SMS text message.

 Once you have established care with a patient, you may manage their care just as if you would with a brick and mortar office.
 For example, a 55-year-old male with a history of hypertension and hyperlipidemia establishes care with you.
 At the "establish care" virtual visit, you obtain the pertinent history, create a problem list, and then provide a disposition.
 In this case, one might want to order baseline labs, provide some patient education, and set-up a follow-up in 4-6 months.
 Lab results will be available via the patient portal for patients to see and review your notes.